jacobkap/crimebythenumbers/docs/example-project.md

 shr <- readRDS("data/shr_1976_2020.rds")

 # See which agencies reported in 2019 and 2020
-# An "ori" is a unique identified for agencies in FBI data
+# An "ori" is a unique identifier code for agencies in FBI data
 agencies_2019 <- shr$ori[shr$year == 2019]
 agencies_2020 <- shr$ori[shr$year == 2020]
 # Get which agencies reported in both years so we have an apples-to-apples comparison